 We will apply network inference approaches across both micro and macroevolutionary scales to identify how networks adapt and evolve relative to key agronomic traits.
 Arabidopsis (as a reference species) and rice (as a crop species) will be the initial targets to develop and validate both cross-ecotype and cross-species network inference approaches for the trait of N-use efficiency.
 Our long-term goal is to expand cross-species network inference approaches across seed plant phylogeny for any trait of interest.

-This evolutionary systems biology program will integrate the following data and techniques: (i) (data) genome sequences, time-series RNA, short RNA, metabolomic, proteomic, and phenotypic trait data collected within each ecotype/species; (ii) (technique) phylogeny and phenoclustering of ecotypes based on sequences and N-use traits, (iii) (technique) construction of inferred regulatory networks independently within ecotypes based on time-series experiments and machine learning; (iii) (data/technique) orthology information between ecotypes and species leading to network inference comparisons to identify highly supported (conserved) edges and distinctive edges (unique to an ecotype or set of related ecotypes or a species), (iv) (technique) associate trait-to-gene or trait-to-edge predictions using machine learning approaches (v) (validation) test in rapid cell-based assay as well as in planta.
+This evolutionary systems biology program will integrate the following data and techniques: (i) (data) genome sequences, time-series RNA, short RNA, metabolomic, proteomic, and phenotypic trait data collected within each ecotype/species; (ii) (technique) phylogeny and phenoclustering of ecotypes based on sequences and N-use traits, (iii) (technique) construction of inferred regulatory networks independently within ecotypes based on time-series experiments and machine learning; (iii) (data/technique) orthology information between ecotypes and species leading to network inference comparisons to identify highly supported (conserved) edges and distinctive edges (unique to an ecotype or set of related ecotypes or a species), (iv) (technique) associate traits with genes and with network edges \ using machine learning approaches (v) (validation) test in rapid cell-based assay as well as in planta.
 An approximate plan is as follows:

 (i) Data: Genotype: Arabidopsis and rice (ecotypes) (http://1001genomes.org/); Phenotypes: N-responsive root parameters and 15N-labeled metabolites (n.b. root data for 96 Arabidopsis accessions collected).
 Fine-scale time-series: mRNA, small RNA, and proteome (n.b. time series RNA for Arabidopsis (Columbia) and Rice (Nipponbare japonica) collected.)

 (ii) Phylogeny and Phenoclusters: Ecotypes will be clustered according to N-use traits using scaled measures of N-regulated root characters and 15N-labeled metabolites.
 Centroids of phenoclusters will be selected for network inference studies.
 Phylogenies based on ecotype sequences will be used identify clade or ecotype-specific gene characters.
 For species comparisons, we will exploit a phylogenomic matrix of 20 fully sequenced genomes spanning the major plant clades (Gymnosperms, Monocots, and Dicots (Asterid I & II, Rosids I and II) to identify species or clade specific gene attributes.
+[It seems to me Gloria that this should come before (i)]

 (iii) Network Inference: (independently for selected ecotypes).
 Fine-scale time series data RNA (mRNA and small) from centroid ecotypes will be used to generate causal regulatory networks.
 Network inference techniques such as state-space analysis will be used to identify a first cut set of networks, one per ecotype.

-(iv-a) Cross-Genome Network Inference to Find Common Edges (across ecotypes/species).
-Comparisons of networks across species and ecotypes will be used to enhance the support of a predicted network edge (g1, g2) in a network for ecotype E, if another ecotype E’ has an edge (g1’, g2’) where g1’ is orthologous to g1 and g2’ is orthologous to g2.
+(iv-a) Cross-Genome Network Inference to Find Common Network Edges (across ecotypes/species).
+Comparisons of networks across species and ecotypes will be used to enhance the support of a predicted network edge.
+For example, (g1, g2) in a network for ecotype E gains support, if another ecotype E’ has an edge (g1’, g2’) where g1’ is orthologous to g1 and g2’ is orthologous to g2.

-(iv-b) Use of Phylogenetic Analysis to Identify Distinct Edges (across ecotypes/species): Conversely, when E and E’ have very different N-use phenotypes, we would expect the network of E to have edges missing from E’ and vice versa.
+(iv-b) Use of Phylogenetic Analysis to Identify Distinct Network Edges (across ecotypes/species): Conversely, when E and E’ have very different N-use phenotypes, we would expect the network of E to have edges missing from E’ and vice versa.
 Suppose phylogenetic analysis determines that the difference between g1 and g1’ and g2 and g2’ distinguish one clade from another.
-This will lend further support to an edge (g1, g2) in one ecotype where an edge (g1’, g2’) may be missing from another.
+This will lend further support to the importance of an edge (g1, g2) in one ecotype where an edge (g1’, g2’) may be missing from another.